• Skip to primary navigation

 collage image of 2 steps showing how to make kingfish curry.
 It shows addition of kingfish fillets to the boiling curry.

 • Use fresh fish: Fresh kingfish (or any firm fish like mackerel or pomfret can be used to make this curry.
-Avoid frozen fish as far as possible for the best texture and flavor.
+Avoid frozen fish whenever possible for the best texture and flavor.

 • Balance the sourness: Tamarind and kokum both add tang to the curry, but adjust according to your taste.
 Too much sourness can overpower the flavor of fish.